Ultimate Dayton Real Estate Investing Guide for 2026

 Housing

-In Dayton, the median home value is , while the state median is , and the United States’ median market worth is .
+The median home market worth in Dayton is , as opposed to the total state median of and the national median value that is .

-Viewing the rental residential market, Dayton has a median gross rent of .
-Median gross rent throughout the state is , with a nationwide gross median of .
+As for the rental housing market, Dayton has a median gross rent of .
+Median gross rent throughout the state is , with a US gross median of .

 Dayton has a home ownership rate of .
-The statewide homeownership rate is presently of the population, while across the United States, the percentage of homeownership is .
+The statewide homeownership percentage is presently of the whole population, while nationally, the percentage of homeownership is .

 Housing Quick Stats